bschauerte/sendgmail/README.md

 ### sendgmail.sh

+You can use *sendgmail_configure.sh* for configuration.
+However, it currently only supports Linux and not Mac OS X (let's not talk about Windows).

 You have to create a ~/.sendgmail file containing the configuration in your home folder.
 See *example.sendgmail* for a configuration example.

 **NOTE** The configuration file is sourced.
 This allows for a lot of flexibility, but it also poses a potential security risk.
 Take care!